apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/aql/fulltext.md

 When there is a full-text index on the field that is being searched, rather than scanning all records, AsterixDB can utilize that index to expedite the execution of a FTS query.
 To create a full-text index, you need to specify the index type as `fulltext` in your DDL statement.
-For instance, the following DDL statement create a full-text index on the TweetMessages.message-text attribute.
+For instance, the following DDL statement create a full-text index on the `GleambookMessages.message` attribute.
+Note that a full-text index cannot be built on a dataset with the variable-length primary key (e.g., string).

+    use TinySocial;

-    create index messageFTSIdx on TweetMessages(message-text) type fulltext;
+    create index messageFTSIdx on GleambookMessages(message) type fulltext;